oracle-quickstart/oci-arch-devops/devops_function/README.md

 # oci-arch-devops (devops_function)

+Rapid delivery of software is essential for efficiently running your applications in the cloud.
+Oracle DevOps service provides an end-to-end continuous deployment experience to developers.
+Oracle DevOps service includes deploying pipelines to automate your continuous software deployment process (CD) to Oracle Cloud Infrastructure (OCI) platforms: Container Engine for Kubernetes (OKE), Functions, and Compute instances.

+For details of the architecture, see [_Build a Continuous Deployment Pipeline using Oracle Cloud Infrastructure DevOps service_](https://docs.oracle.com/en/solutions/build-pipeline-using-devops/index.html)

 ## Prerequisites

 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `load-balancers`, `route-tables`, `security-lists`, `subnets`, and `instances`.